 Because now is the time to work harder to form professional relationships with women—not to back away in fear.

-Eric Lebowitz lives in Stamford, Connecticut with his wife Katie.
-He is the co-founder of The Forward Marketer, a digital marketing firm and official HubSpot Agency partner.
+Eric Lebowitz is the Director of Marketing at Critical Mention and co-founder of The Forward Marketer, a digital marketing firm and official HubSpot Agency partner.
 He loves golf and the New York Mets.